epxlp/individual_genetic_risk/README.md

 sum(phen$BMIcat=="obese" & BMI_score>10)/sum(BMI_score>10)
 ```

-There seems to be quite a significant difference in risk.
+There seems to be quite a large difference in risk.
 Those in the bottom 5% of the risk score have only a 30% risk of being obese, whilst those in the top 5% of the risk score have a 60% risk of being obese.

 <br><br>
-> **Question: Do you think it would be an economically effective strategy to target an intervention only at children that were in the top 5% of the risk score?
+> **Question: Would an intervention targeted at children in the top 5% of the risk score be more effective than one used for all children?**
-Although this is unlikely to happen for an outcome such as BMI, think about if the outcome were cancer or Alzheimer’s disease.
-Discuss this with a neighbour**

 <br><br>
-**As a genetic risk score increases there is a sliding scale of increased risk, but any health policies would likely have to define a threshold and this would have sensitivity and specificity implications.**
+> **Question: Would an intervention targeted at children in the top 5% of the risk score be more effective than one used for a random 5% of children?**

 # Individual level prediction